Facebook event page

 Central Library, 1000 4th Ave, Seattle, Washington 98104

-Join John Boylan in conversation with guests Susie Lee, Sandy Cioffi, Christopher Shaw, and others.
+Join John Boylan in conversation with guests Susie Lee, Sandy Cioffi, Christopher Shaw, and Christopher Paul Jordan.
 The conversation will look at Seattle as a place for fostering interplay between art, science, and technology.

 We're living in a city that is immersed in new technologies, filled with people who know how to make them and use them.
 How does that immersion translate to encouragement for creative use of these technologies, and accessibility for a diverse populace?
 Can we grow that encouragement and accessibility?
 Can we be on the forward edges of the using latest technological developments and scientific insights to create new artistic media, new avenues for creativity?